SwathiPrabhaHV/E-commerce-Website/README.md

 Developed an e-commerce website using Ruby on Rails Freamework.The application contains two views, one for the shopper and another for the Admin.

-The functionlaities are as follows:
+The functionalities are as follows:
     For Admin:
       1. Login page with for with Authentication.
       2. View the orders placed